PolusAI/jupyterlab-extensions/jupyterlab_polus_render/README.md

 # JupyterLab Polus Render
-JupyterLab_Polus_Render makes Polus Render available as a JupyterLab extension.
+JupyterLab Polus Render makes Polus Render available as a JupyterLab extension.

 Polus Render allows visualizing tiled raster datasets in Zarr and TIFF formats, as well as vector overlays in MicroJSON format.
 It uses lookup tables to map intensity values in these datasets to colors.

 The are three ways to load the data:
 1. Specifying a URL to a server serving the data.
 2. Specifying a local path to a file from JupyterLab.
 3. Dragging-and-dropping the dataset does not use a server.
-It calls an API from the front end (It should the this under the hood https://developer.mozilla.org/en-US/docs/Web/API/File_API).
 </br>

 Please note that usage differs significantly from https://pypi.org/project/polus-render/0.0.4.0.1.5/